AdobeDocs/commerce-marketplace/src/pages/guides/sellers/subscriptions/extension-subscriptions.md

 # Extension subscriptions overview

 Starting December 2021, Adobe Commerce Marketplace provides extension vendors an opportunity to sell their extensions under an auto-renewing subscription model.
+This feature is not available for apps.

 Top-notch extensions justify subscription pricing by providing elevated levels of quality, support, and overall better customer value.